 Shared iPads for business were introduced by Apple with the iPadOS 13.4.
-Organizations like schools, healthcare institutions, logistics operations, etc. that require multiple users to login on a single device based on shifts or for specific tasks, can use the Shared iPad capability supported by Mobile Device Manager Plus.
+Organizations like schools, healthcare institutions, logistics operations, etc., that require multiple users to login on a single device at different times based on their shifts or for specific tasks, can use the Shared iPad capability supported by Mobile Device Manager Plus.

 Admins can allow users to login on devices and sign out once the task is finished, thereby creating a secure workspace by ensuring user privacy on shared devices.

 This option can be enabled on devices that are enrolled into Apple Business Manager/Apple School Manager, or devices that have been added to DEP.
 The Shared iPad capability is supported for the following devices:

 - iPad - 5th generation series or above

 - iPad Air 2 or above